crcdng/weather_app/README.md

 ### Common objects and functions

+The API call to retrieve the current weather for a city is returned in `urls.dart`: `https://api.openweathermap.org/data/2.5/weather?q=<CITY NAME>&units=metric&appid=<API KEY>`.
+I am adding the `units=metric` parameter retrieve the temperature in degree Celsius.
+Because the API key should not be stored in a code repository, it is injected from the environment.
+Therefore the app must be called like this:
+`flutter run --dart-define OWM_API_KEY=<API KEY> --hot`.
+In production, the key would be provided by the user at the start of the app / from a settings screen.

+There are various topics around handling API keys in Flutter, see: https://codewithandrea.com/articles/flutter-api-keys-dart-define-env-files/.

 `Failure` is an abstract class, extended by concrete Failures, e.g. `ServerFailure`.
-Each `Failure` is subclass mirrored by an `Exception`.
-The `Urls` class encapsulates the server address.
+Each `Failure` subclass is mirrored by a corresponding `Exception`.

 ### main.dart